corani/obsidian-readwise/README.md

 **Note:** You can find examples of custom templates under [tests/data](./tests/data) folder.

-### Mapping of Authors
+### Mapping of Authors and Titles

-On plugin load, an `authors.json` file will be created (if not present), under the `obsidian-readwise` plugin folder (`.obsidian/plugins/obsidian-readwise`).
+On plugin load, an `authors.json` and `titles.json` file will be created (if not present), under the `obsidian-readwise` plugin folder (`.obsidian/plugins/obsidian-readwise`).
 There you can define mappings for Readwise author's field value. **This will be applied only during the creation of new notes**

-Example mapping:
+Example author mapping:

 ```json
 {